ASCOMInitiative/AlpycaDevice/docs/source/index.rst

     **Start Here:** :doc:`/quickstart` then look through :doc:`/introduction`.

 ..
 Note::
-    This is the 0.7.0 (February 20, 2023) experimental version.
-This is the first release that contains the additions to the interfaces for Platform 7 as |plat7changes| on the ASCOM Developer Forum.
-For release notes see
+    This is the 1.0.0 (September, 2024) production version.
+This is the first release that contains the additions to the interfaces for Platform 7.
+    See |plat7changes|.
+For Release Notes on this SDK see the
     |changes| on the |github|.

 For background see |about| and |alpcon| on the |ascsite|.
 As an astronomy